Share this with a buddy!

 • 2 garlic cloves minced

-• 2 teaspoons fresh dill
+• 2 teaspoons fresh dill or half the amount of dried

-• 1 teaspoon fresh parsley
+• 1 teaspoon fresh parsley or half the amount of dried

 • salt and pepper to taste

-• 8 phyllo sheets
+• 8 phyllo pastry sheets thawed

 • ½ cup butter melted